Angels (Neon Genesis Evangelion): Adam

 Adam (アダム, Adamu) is the progenitor of most of the Angels.
 It is represented as a giant of light with features similar to those of an Evangelion.
 A research team named the Katsuragi expedition, led by Misato Katsuragi's father, finds Adam in Antarctica and begins to examine its energy source, the S^{2} engine.
 The scientists of the expedition accidentally awaken Adam as a result of a contact experiment, causing a planetary catastrophe known as the Second Impact to occur.
 Half of the human population dies, and Adam is reduced to an embryonic state.
 Behind the event is the secret organization Seele, which is devoted to the search for the "path to Adam Kadmon".
 Agent Ryoji Kaji transports Adam to the Nerv headquarters, handing it over to the commander of the agency, Gendo Ikari.
-Adam's soul is incorporated in the seventeenth Angel Tabris, while its embryo is implanted into Gendo's body.
-Adam is cloned and used as basis to build the Evangelions, with the only exception of Eva Unit 01, created from Lilith.
+Adam's soul is incorporated in the seventeenth Angel, Tabris, while its embryo is implanted into Gendo's body.
+Adam is cloned and used as a basis to build the Evangelions, with the only exception of Eva Unit 01, created from Lilith.

 Its name comes from the Biblical Adam.
 In the Book of Genesis, God creates Eve, the first woman, from Adam.
-In the twenty-first episode of Neon Genesis Evangelion, it is revealed the Evas were similarly created from Adam.
+In the twenty-first episode of Neon Genesis Evangelion, it is revealed that the Evas were similarly created from Adam.
 In the Jewish Kabbalah, Adam is described as a kind of deity, a being that is capable of giving life and as an entity to which all things are destined to return at the end of time.
-According to writers Kazuhisa Fujie and Martin Foster, in the series Kaworu Nagisa states "those who come from Adam must return to Adam" referring to this tradition.
+According to writers Kazuhisa Fujie and Martin Foster, in the series Kaworu Nagisa states that "those who come from Adam must return to Adam" referring to this tradition.
 Writer Virginie Nebbia compared Adam's arrival on the White Moon to that of Bemular, Ultraman's very first enemy, on a blue sphere.
 According to Nebbia, Adam's luminescent appearance during the Second Impact also recalls that of the giant of light from Ultraman 80.